tomjoht/tomjoht.github.io/_restapicourse/restapi1_1.md

 ## REST APIs are taking off in a huge way

 If REST APIs were an uncommon software product, it wouldn't be that big of a deal.
-But actually, REST APIs, or more generally web APIs, are taking off in a huge way.
+But actually, REST APIs are taking off in a huge way.
 Through the PEW Research Center, Programmableweb.com has charted and tracked the prevalance of web APIs.

 <a href="http://www.slideshare.net/programmableweb/web-api-growthsince2005"><img src="{{ "/images/restapicourse/growthinrestapis.png" | prepend: site.baseurl }}" alt="Growth in web APIs" /></a>

 eBay's API in 2005 was one of the first web APIs.
-Since then, the tremendous growth in web APIs coupled with "complete and accurate" documentation as the number most important factor with APIs, presents a perfect opportunity for technical writers.
+Since then, the tremendous growth in web APIs -- coupled with "complete and accurate" documentation as the number most important factor with APIs -- presents a perfect opportunity for technical writers.
 Technical writers can apply their communication skills to fill a gap in a market that is exploding.

 ## Job market is hot for API technical writers
 Many employers are looking to hire technical writers who can create not only complete and accurate documentation, but who can also create stylish outputs.
 Here's a recent job posting from a recruiter looking for someone who can emulate Dropbox's documentation.